 Below you’ll find a selection of 29 front doors to consider.
 Some may be to your liking; others you may find off-putting.
-Focus on the details as well as the structural components of the front doors to find what creates the feel to which you most aspire.
+Focus on the details as well as the structural components of the front doors to find what creates the feeling to which you most aspire.

-Double red front door with porch by chango & co.
+Double red front door with porch by Chango & co.

 The sweeping curve of this entryway that surrounds a rectangular door is echoed in the curve of the steps leading to the door.
 The dramatic – but still muted – entrance is further enhanced by the sconces and planters flanking the door.
 The browns and creams complete a very natural, earthy look.